Amazon Elastic Kubernetes Service

 Deploying to Amazon EKS

-Amazon Elastic Kubernetes Service (Amazon EKS) makes it possible to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+I used Amazon Elastic Kubernetes Service (Amazon EKS) to deploy, manage, and scale containerized applications using Kubernetes on AWS.

 Since Amazon EKS is based on the open-source tool Kubernetes, applications managed by Amazon EKS are compatible with applications managed by other Kubernetes environments.

-Notice that Amazon also offer the Amazon Elastic Container Service (Amazon ECS).
+Amazon also offers the Amazon Elastic Container Service (Amazon ECS).

 Docker desktop

-To demonstrate that it is possible to use the same kubectl client to deploy containers to a laptop or Amazon EKS consider this Docker desktop example.
+To demonstrate that I could use the same kubectl client to deploy containers to a laptop or Amazon EKS, I used this Docker Desktop example.

 aws cli

-The aws command line tool is used to manage the Amazon Web Services cloud.
+I used the aws command line tool to manage the Amazon Web Services cloud.

 aws configure